 The Friends of the Lake Wingra value Lake Wingra and its surrounding uplands as a natural and community resource.
-Our hope is that all who live, work and play in the Lake Wingra Watershed will understand the lake’s ecology and be aware of how their actions affect the lake.
-We will protect and restore the aquatic wetland, savanna and woodland communities of Lake Wingra.
-We will also effectively manage the storm water runoff and its associated pollutants.
-This will make Lake Wingra habitable for our native wildlife, and safe for fishing, swimming, and other recreation.
-Our partnerships with watershed residents, businesses, interest groups, schools and the government will allow us to collaborate and maintain this balanced ecosystem approach.
+We hope all who live, work, and play in the Lake Wingra Watershed will understand the lake’s ecology and understand how their actions affect the lake.
+For that to happen, first we must protect and restore the aquatic wetland, savanna and woodland communities of Lake Wingra for all to enjoy.
+Second, we must give attention to stormwater management and its associated pollutants.
+When we address these issues, it helps make Lake Wingra habitable for native wildlife, and safe for recreation (e.g., fishing and swimming).

-- Citizen Stewardship— To nurture present and future generations of watershed stewards.
+- Citizen Stewardship— Nurture present and future generations of watershed stewards.

-- Integrated Watershed Management— To protect and improve the ‘lake as a system’ through innovative and coordinated management practices.
+- Integrated Watershed Management— Protect and improve the ‘lake as a system’ through innovative and coordinated management practices.

-- Long-term monitoring and research—To ensure that the information needed to address the mission is available on an ongoing basis.
+- Long-term monitoring and research—Ensure that the information needed to address the mission is available on an ongoing basis.

-- Organizational Capacity and Resources—To build the internal capacity to achieve the mission.
+- Organizational Capacity and Resources—Build the internal capacity to achieve the mission.

 Friends of Lake Wingra engages in a variety of projects aimed at improving the health of Lake Wingra.
-Our projects include both outreach to the watershed community and on-the-ground restoration and stewardship efforts.
-To get involved with one of our projects, contact the Friends at email@example.com or 608-663-2838.
+For example, our projects include both outreach to the watershed community and on-the-ground restoration and stewardship efforts.
+To get involved with one of our projects, contact the Friends at firstname.lastname@example.org.

 Friends and partners

-The Friends of Lake Wingra could not work without the help of our friends and partners — dedicated volunteers, members, and organizations contribute essential time and labor to the preservation and protection of Lake Wingra and the Wingra Watershed.
+The Friends of Lake Wingra could not work without the help of our friends and partners.
+Above all, these dedicated volunteers, members, and organizations contribute essential time and labor to the preservation and protection of Lake Wingra and the Wingra Watershed.